 Asset Allocation Model for Aggressive Investors

-An aggressive investor has an affinity towards risk and is willing to accept the higher risk to create opportunities for increased returns.
-Though age is not a barometer for assessing risk, typically this investor is young, in an early lifecycle stage, or has a long investment horizon.
+An aggressive investor has an affinity toward risk and is willing to accept the higher risk to create opportunities for increased returns.
+Though age is not a barometer for assessing risk, typically, this investor is young, in an early lifecycle stage, or has a long investment horizon.